amirkarimi/cake-blog-posts/01-apply-settings-using-sbt-auto-plugin/blog-post.md

-## Apply settings to multiple projects using SBT auto plugins
+## Applying settings to multiple projects using SBT auto plugins

-You have a multi-project build.sbt and want to apply some settings for all of them in a DRY way.
+You have a multi-project `build.sbt` and want to apply some settings for all projects in a DRY way.

 You can define the common settings earlier and use them later: